SaraBlalockNg/sarablalockng.github.io/teaching/gramle.md

 ## Step 3: Manner of Articulation
 {:.no_toc}
 Manner of articulation for the 1st, 2nd, and 4th segments is quite clear on this gramle.
 The first phone has high frequency frication noise, with a center of gravity around 3500 Hz.
 Combined with its position in the beginning of the word and lack of voice bar that make it unambiguously a [ʃ[.
 For the second and fourth, these have dark formants and high amplitude so they must be the vowels.
 The 4th segment is longer and higher amplitude, so I bet that one is the stressed vowel.
 The third segment has formants and a relatively high amplitude, but not as high as the surrounding vowels.
 Either it is a nasal or an approximant, but given the amplitude I'm slightly learning toward approximant.
-The final segment looks like a word-final stop to me.
+The final segment looks like a word-final stop to me, Maybe voiced given how the voicing bar extends.

 ![Manner](gramle-pics/042125-manner.png "Manner of Articulation")